miyeung/whyem-etl/README.md

 webserver that provides APIs to get various information from a dataset containing job applications information.

-The project features a flask webserver and its Postgres database to query data through APIs.
-The dataset in use contains job positions for different professions and several companies across the world.

 The current APIs allows to:

 - Enrich the data in an ETL fashion